Skip to Content

 Statement of compliance

-The Productivity Commission is committed to the safety of children and safeguarding children from abuse, neglect and exploitation.
+The Productivity Commission (PC) is committed to the safety of children and young people, and safeguarding children from abuse, neglect and exploitation.
 The Commission seeks to create and maintain behaviours, practices and an organisational culture that acknowledges the importance of child safety and wellbeing.

-• will establish training to ensure staff are aware of, and comply with, our child safety requirements.
+• provides information, training and guidance to ensure staff are aware of, and comply with, our child safety requirements.

-The Commission has undertaken a risk assessment of our operations for the reporting period* as they relate to our engagement with children.
+In October 2024, the PC undertook our annual risk assessment of our operations as they relate to our engagement with children.
 Control measures are in place to ensure we both operationalise our commitment to the safety and protection of children and young people and meet our obligations under the Commonwealth Child Safe Framework.

-Using our Enterprise Risk Management Framework, the child safety risk assessment suggests it is unlikely that the Commission’s activities may expose children to harm or abuse, however, the Commission notes there could be major consequences should this occur and therefore assigns an overall risk rating of moderate.
+Using our Enterprise Risk Management Framework, the child safety risk assessment suggests it is unlikely that the PC’s limited activities may expose children to harm or abuse due to the steps taken through our control measures, however, the PC recognises that there could be significant consequences to individuals should this occur, and therefore assigns an overall risk rating of moderate.